Address

 Station name and owner

-The Kluane Lake Research Station (KLRS) is owned and managed by the Arctic Institute of North America (AINA).
+The Kluane Lake Research Station (KLRS) is owned and managed by the Arctic Institute of North America (AINA), which is a non-profit research and education institute housed at the University of Calgary.

 Location